jlucla/mmh-birth-outcomes-project/README.md

-#Impact of Maternal Mental Health on Birth Outcomes
+# Impact of Maternal Mental Health on Birth Outcomes

-##Overview
+## Overview

-This project was completed as part of a UCLA capstone statistical consulting course (February–March 2026) for an on-campus client.
-Our team analyzed survey data collected through the ChatterBaby mobile application to investigate the relationship between maternal mental health conditions during pregnancy and birth outcomes.
+This project was completed as part of a UCLA capstone statistical consulting course for an on-campus client.
+Our team analyzed survey data collected through the ChatterBaby mobile application to examine the relationship between maternal mental health conditions and birth outcomes.

+The primary outcomes were:

+- Gestational age
+- NICU admission

-The primary outcomes of interest were gestational age and NICU admission, while maternal mental health was measured using self-reported diagnoses including depression, anxiety, OCD, ADHD, bipolar disorder, and related conditions.
+Maternal mental health was measured using self-reported conditions before or during pregnancy, including depression, anxiety, OCD, ADHD, bipolar disorder, and related conditions.

-##Data Preparation
+## Data Preparation

-The original survey dataset contained over 250 variables per respondent and required extensive preprocessing prior to analysis.
-Data cleaning included:
+The original survey dataset contained over 250 variables per respondent and required extensive cleaning before analysis.
+The preprocessing workflow included:

-Removing variables not relevant to the research questions Identifying and correcting biologically implausible values Excluding incomplete survey responses
+- Removing variables not relevant to the research questions
+- Identifying biologically implausible values
+- Excluding incomplete survey responses
-Recoding and consolidating sparse categorical variables Creating derived variables for maternal mental health, demographic characteristics, and pregnancy-related factors
+- Recoding and consolidating sparse categorical variables
+- Creating derived variables for maternal mental health, demographics, and pregnancy-related factors

-Following the client's specifications, complete-case analysis was performed for the primary outcome variables.
+Following the client's specifications, complete-case analysis was used for the primary outcome variables.

-##Methods

-Statistical analyses were conducted in R using packages including tidyverse, ggplot2, dplyr, stringr, corrplot, and scales.

-Analytical methods included:
+## Methods

+All analyses were performed in R. Methods included:

-Multiple linear regression for gestational age Logistic regression for NICU admission
+- Multiple linear regression for gestational age
+- Logistic regression for NICU admission
-Sensitivity analyses using alternative specifications of maternal age
+- Sensitivity analyses using alternative specifications of maternal age

-Maternal mental health was modeled using multiple operationalizations, including binary indicators, condition counts, and individual diagnoses to evaluate overall, dose-response, and condition-specific associations.
+Maternal mental health was modeled using several approaches, including binary indicators, condition counts, and individual diagnoses.

-##Key Findings
+## Key Findings

-Maternal mental health conditions reported before or during pregnancy were significantly associated with shorter gestational age.
+- Maternal mental health conditions before or during pregnancy were significantly associated with shorter gestational age.
-A dose-response relationship was observed, with increasing numbers of reported mental health conditions associated with progressively shorter gestational age.
+- A dose-response relationship was observed, with more reported mental health conditions associated with progressively shorter gestational age.
-Depression was the individual condition most strongly associated with reduced gestational age.
+- Depression was the individual condition most strongly associated with reduced gestational age.
-Maternal mental health was not independently associated with NICU admission after adjusting for gestational age, suggesting gestational age may mediate much of the observed relationship.
+- Maternal mental health was not independently associated with NICU admission after adjusting for gestational age.

-###Repository Contents
+## Repository Contents

-- Data preprocessing code
+- Data cleaning and preprocessing scripts
-- Statistical modeling code
+- Statistical modeling workflows
 - Variable dictionary
 - Final project report

+## Data Availability

-Note: The original survey data are not included in this repository because they were provided for a client consulting project and cannot be publicly redistributed.
-The repository focuses on the analytical workflow and reproducible statistical methods.
+The original survey data are not included in this repository because they were provided for a client consulting project and cannot be publicly redistributed.
+This repository focuses on the analytical workflow, documentation, and statistical methods.